Quickstart: Create a skillset in the Azure portal

 Output is routed to a search index, and there's a mapping between name-value pairs created during indexing and individual fields in your index.
 Internally, the wizard sets up an enrichment tree and defines a skillset, establishing the order of operations and general flow.
 These steps are hidden in the wizard, but when you start writing code, these concepts become important.

-Finally, you learned that can verify content by querying the index.
+Finally, you learned that you can verify content by querying the index.
 In the end, what Azure AI Search provides is a searchable index, which you can query using either the simple or fully extended query syntax.
 An index containing enriched fields is like any other.
-If you want to incorporate standard or custom analyzers, scoring profiles, synonyms, faceted navigation, geo-search, or any other Azure AI Search feature, you can certainly do so.
+You can incorporate standard or custom analyzers, scoring profiles, synonyms, faceted navigation, geo-search, or any other Azure AI Search feature.

 Clean up resources